-Before 2019 paying attorney fees in a Chapter 7 bankruptcy after the case is filed was not allowed by the bankruptcy courts.
-Here is a 56 minute February 2015 audio of a judge hauling both the attorney and his clients into court over not collecting attorney fees before the case was filed.
-Thirty of his clients were hauled in for paying his fees after the case was filed.
-What was happening was the attorney would typically do all the work before the case was filed.
-If he did this, his fees were discharged in bankruptcy, just like any credit card debt.
+Before 2019, paying attorney fees after the case files in a Chapter 7 bankruptcy is no longer allowable by the bankruptcy courts.
+Here is a 56 minute February 2015 audio of a judge hauling both the attorney and his clients into court over not collecting attorney fees before their cases filed.
+In fact, 30 of his clients were hauled in for paying his fees after the case filed.

 No Money Down Attorney Fees in Chapter 7 Bankruptcy

 In an emergency, our office can file a case with no money down.
 However, instead of costing a client about $1,535 to file for a single person, the cost paid over a year is about $2,000 dollars for zero down payments.
 We are lawyers, not debt collectors or bankers, so the debt is given to a finance company to collect.

 Shopping for a cheaper or lower-cost attorney to file Chapter 7 bankruptcy often hurts.
 When firms advertise a lower cost, it normally means the debtor gets a lawyer with little experience.
 It is also a discriminatory practice that preys on minority clients.

 Cheap Low-Cost Attorney Fees in Chapter 7 Bankruptcy